Skip to main content

 About the CNA Plan

-The Community Needs Assessment (CNA) helps DCYF understand the needs, strengths and experiences of children, youth, young adults and families in San Francisco.
+The 2027 Community Needs Assessment (CNA) helps DCYF understand the needs, strengths, and experiences of children, youth, transitional-age young adults (TAYA), and families in San Francisco.
+It also examines how they find, choose, access, and experience DCYF-funded programs and services.

-The CNA is the first step in DCYF’s five-year planning cycle and informs future funding decisions.
+The CNA is the first step in DCYF’s five-year planning cycle.
+Its findings will inform future planning, services, and funding decisions.

 What is different about the 2027 CNA?